The After-Life Of A Smartphone

 Others that Benefit

 There are others who benefit from your recycled smartphone, too.
-Some recycling companies either resell working recycled phones or give them to charities or send them to third world countries where new models aren’t so available.
+Some recycling companies either resell working recycled phones, give them to charities or send them to third-world countries where new models aren’t so available.

 The Verizon Hopeline Charity accepts working mobile phones; they add 3,000 free minutes for use by victims of domestic violence.